-Example One: There is a bolt hole break where the head of the rail is totally separated from the parent rail (either tight or loose), but that piece of rail will not physically lift out of the joint bars by hand.
-The inspector might determine that the separation was total by the fact that the separated piece rattled when tapped.
+• Example One: A bolt hole break where the head of the rail is totally separated from the parent rail (either tight or loose), but that piece of rail will not physically lift out of the joint bars by hand.
+The inspector might determine that the separation was total because the separated piece rattled when tapped.
 It is important that railroads take the appropriate remedial action in this situation, because it is potentially very unsafe.
 It is impossible to know what will happen when the next train operates over this defect.
-That train could cause the piece to become so loose that it comes out of the place, cocks at an angle and causes a wheel to ramp up.
+That train could cause the piece to become so loose that it comes out of the place, cocks at an angle and causes a wheel to ramp up, derailing the train.

-Example Two: A vertical split head defective rail where rail head separation is apparent because the inspector can determine that a physical separation has occurred through the rail head, but the rail head has not entirely separated over the entire length of the defect.
+• Example Two: A vertical split head defective rail where rail head separation is apparent because the inspector can determine that a physical separation has occurred through the rail head, but the rail head has not entirely separated over the entire length of the defect.